 A Robbing Screen for your Bee Colony.

-Are wasps an issue for your Bees colonies?
-Have you lost hives to these pesky little devils?
 Maybe you have robbing bees trying to steal your girls Honey?

 Do you need a way to help prevent Robbers attacking your bee colonies, try out the “kiwimana Robbing Screen.”

 This screen is attached to front of your beehive over the entrance.
 It comes with a 90cm Bungy cord.
 The Bungy cord goes around the bottom box, this prevents the Robbing screen being blown off by the wind.
 Or removed by very strong wasp nests.

 - Small opening, two bee spaces for an active robbing.

 - Closed Entrance (for extreme robbing incidents or when hive is being moved)